ItsFabby/connect4/README.md

 Make sure to change `model_name` when training a new network (either by giving a keyword argument or by changing the default in `core/constants.py`), otherwise the old weights will be overwritten! \
-Feel free to change the structure of the network in `core/neural_network.py`.
+Feel free to change the structure of the network in `core/nnet.py`.

+## Network Architecture

+The network consists of an initial convolutional layer with the shape of the board (6, 7), followed by three residual blocks, each consisting of two convolutional layers.
+Following this, the network splits into a policy and a value head.

+The policy head consists of a convolutional layer followed by a dense layer leading to an output layer with one output for each column and softmax activation, covering all possible moves.
+The value head consists of a convolutional layer leading to a single output with sigmoid activation.
+All convolutional layers have a kernel size of (4, 4) with 64 filters and batch normalisation is applied between each one.

 ## License